paulranum11/SPLiT-Seq_demultiplexing/README.md

 - 34,162,777 reads were primed with OligoDT primers and 22,094,182 were primed with Random Hexamer primers.

 # Latest Updates
+- Mar-14-2019 - Support for Kallisto pseudoalignment and expression quantification was added.
 - Feb-09-2019 - Support for random hexamer primers was added.
 When `-c` is `true` random hexamer reads will be detected and added to the cell from which they originate.
 - Jan-16-2019 - HUGE update to dramatically increase speed.
 STEP1 and STEP2 were completely rewritten to make use of hashing and python dictionaries.
 Big thanks to Charlie Whitmore for making this possible!
 - Dec-18-2018 - Added support for reads containing sequencing errors.
 The number of permissible errors is defined by the user using -e 'number' (default = 1).